Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b10.png" />
 </p>

 Now that our Windows virtual machine is up and running we can observe its network traffic by way of a software called Wireshark.
 To do this we go into Google and type in "download Wireshark," click on the first link and select Windows Installer (64-bit).
-Click on "Open file" after the download is finished and install the program.
+Click "Open file" after the download is finished and install the program.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b11.png" />